hirt-im/Better-Lichess/README.md

 ## Usage

-1. Open Lichess in your browser and highlighting and arrows will automatically be changed.
+1. Arrows, highligting, and move dots will be changed upon installation.

 2. To customize the arrows, click on the crossing arrows icon: